dc9701/Demo_ICW/README.md

 <img src="images/GitHub_Actions_ICW_Test_Results.png" alt="GitHub Actions" width="800" />

-As expected, the first two test scenarios pass, but Scenario 2b FAILS, since the CSV import file does not match our data quality expectation (Employer Name is redacted in greater than 26.75% of the rows).
+As expected, the first two test scenarios pass, but Scenario 2b FAILS, since the CSV import file does not match our data quality expectation (Employer Name is redacted in at least 26.75% of the rows).
 With 2b failing, the final **Then I append data...** step is SKIPPED, meaning our Snowflake production tables are left uncorrupted.

 ```
     Scenario: 1.
 SETUP: Connect to Snowflake and set up clean test data.